 4. Select one or more tasks, and then choose the OK button.
-In the Assigned Tasks
+In the Assigned Tasks panel, the Task appears as a new Task assignment.

-5. Choose File $\rightarrow$ Exit to close this window.
+5. Choose File \rightarrow Exit to close this window.

 5.5.6.
 Deleting a Task Group Assignment